Brobin/brobin-v3/data/articles/nebraska-big-year-march-recap.md

 Shorebird season is starting up again, and I'm off to a pretty good start!
 A couple of last year's go-to spots like Pawnee Lake and Branched Oak Lake seem to have much higher water this year, leaving little to no mudflats to work with, so I'm needing to branch out a bit more.
 I've scouted out a few places in the southwest side of Lancaster county that should be good for this year, especially Yankee Hill WMA, where I snagged my last 3 year birds of the month: **Lesser Yellowlegs** (163), **Marbled Godwit** (164), and **American Avocet** (165).
 Migration will begin in earnest soon and I'm ready for the challenge of finding everything that comes through!

-Thank you so much to Caroline, Keegan, Paul, Dan, Colleen, and everythone else I birded with this month for all their help and encouragement!
+Thank you so much to Caroline, Keegan, Paul, Dan, Colleen, and everyone else I birded with this month for all their help and encouragement!

 ---